 - Employer instructions for health-secure entry, quarantine and for the preparation of a health security plan for seasonal workers in primary production (PDF)

 - More information on seasonal workers can be found on the website of the Ministry of Agriculture and Forestry

 Recommendations for educational institutions

-- See your municipality’s recommendations, restrictions and decisions regarding the activities of educational institutions in the list of municipalities.
+- See your municipality’s recommendations, restrictions and decisions regarding the activities of educational institutions in the municipal list.

 Recommendations for sports, leisure and cultural activities in Ostrobothnia

-- The effects of the epidemic on the organisation of sports, cultural and leisure activities vary at different stages of the epidemic.
-The regional phase of the epidemic is assessed weekly in the Ostrobothnia Corona Coordination Group.
-This document highlights the national recommendations and refines them for the various stages on a regional level.
-(Material in Finnish or in Swedish).
+The effects of the epidemic on the organisation of sports, cultural and leisure activities vary at different stages of the epidemic.
+The regional phase of the epidemic is assessed in the Ostrobothnia Corona Coordination Group.
+This document highlights the national recommendations and refines them for the various stages at the regional level.

 See your municipality’s website for any municipality-specific restrictions and measures related to the coronavirus.